Google introduced Performance Max campaigns towards the end of 2021 and they took the world by storm, particularly for eCommerce stores.

 What are Performance Max ads?

-Performance Max campaigns are able to show ads across all available channels of the Google Ads platform: Search, Shopping, YouTube, Display, Discover, Gmail, and Maps.
+Performance Max campaigns help advertisers reach more potential customers across Google’s ad inventory, by showing ads across all available channels of the Google Ads platform: Search, Shopping, YouTube, Display, Discover, Gmail, and Maps.

 How do Performance Max campaigns work?